rwgrier/rwgrier.github.io/_posts/2019/2019-10-28-on-quitting-star-wars-galaxy-of-heroes.md

 tags: []
 ---

-# On Quitting Star Wars Galaxy of Heroes
 I recently called it quits on [Star Wars Galaxy of Heroes](https://www.ea.com/games/starwars/galaxy-of-heroes).
 I had been playing it for almost four years.
 I know [I’ve posted](https://ryan.grier.co/2017/11/05/video-games-and-gaming/) about this game before.

 This was a game that I had liked for the longest time.
 However, over the last year or so, they’ve started making some decisions that really didn’t sit well with me.